Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Screenshots

 If you would like to see reference images of the finished install, or contribute your own screenshots to that public repository, head to our [Google Drive Gallery](https://drive.google.com/drive/folders/1pusVDmDBMwM1Si28W8wcvVd6aXukEIJr?usp=sharing).

+## Random Other Tips

+* In the console, Click on the object and type "ori" to get item information like mods and textures.
+Good for diagnostics.

 ## Contributors